Certificate Patrol

 2. In most cases web sites keep using the same certification authority (Issued By) over time.
 Should the web site have changed its certification authority, make sure the old certificate was about to expire.
 CertPatrol will assist you with this.

-3. You may want to consider the most popular CAs (like maybe CAcert, Entrust, Equifax, GoDaddy, NetworkSolutions, Thawte and VeriSign.. to mention some) to be less likely to help in MITM attacks, but that is only a guess.
+3. You may want to consider the most popular CAs (like maybe CAcert, DigiCert, Entrust, Equifax, NetworkSolutions, Thawte and VeriSign.. to mention some) to be less likely to help in MITM attacks, but that is only a guess.
 Especially since in each country local CAs may be legitimately well established.

 4. Comodo, GeoTrust, GlobalSign, QuoVadis, RSA WebTrust and StartCom are known to offer intermediate CA for money.
 Still StartCom is extremely popular with small and private web sites for its free services.
+One Comodo reseller was hacked into, resulting into a plethora of counterfeited certificates for Gmail, Skype, Hotmail, Yahoo and Mozilla.
+GoDaddy has been notoriously lax in checking the validity of signing requests.
+DigiNotar is entirely unknown except for the MITM attack on Gmail run within Iran.

-5. If all certificates you see are always issued by the same certification authority, you should be very suspicious.
+6. If all certificates you see are always issued by the same certification authority, you should be very suspicious.
 Try searching for random https: sites and see if they still all seem signed by the same CA.

-7. If the web site is important to you, make a research on the name of the new CA. Make a phone call to the owner of the web site and ask them to confirm the SHA1 fingerprint shown on your screen.
+8. If the web site is important to you, make a research on the name of the new CA. Make a phone call to the owner of the web site and ask them to confirm the SHA1 fingerprint shown on your screen.
 The fingerprint is currently close to impossible to falsify.
 Ask them to send you future certificate fingerprints by snail mail before they install it.

-8. Some clustered sites such as bookryanair.com make things more complicated by using several inconsistent certificates for the same domain name.
+9. Some clustered sites such as bookryanair.com make things more complicated by using several inconsistent certificates for the same domain name.
 That will look unnecessarily suspicious.
 Usually such certificates will look very similar to each other and appear to be changing frequently.
 We can only hope for these companies to fix their set-ups.

 It is very important to understand that certificates do not make a statement about the trustworthiness of a web site, but whether that web site is indeed what you think it is.
 In practice you should always be very suspicious if there are problems with your electronic banking or other sites you trust for very important operations, whereas you can probably relax if a certification problem arises for a web site that you are merely intending to have a quick look at.
 The more a web site is important to YOU, the more you should be cautious!
 That is the most essential rule of thumb in dealing with the wild west of Internet certification today.